Greece & Italy

 Departure • Travel Day • Meet your student travel group and one of your trip leaders in New York, and fly together to Athens, Greece.

 Athens • 2 days • Settle into our comfortable hotel overlooking the Acropolis and begin your adventure with an introduction to ancient Greece.
-Get to know your group and leaders, and explore the city’s sites including the Acropolis and Roman Agora, along with a visit to the world-renowned Acropolis Museum.
+Get to know your group and leaders, and explore the city’s sites including the Acropolis and Roman Agora, along with a visit to the world-renowned Acropolis Museum accompanied by an archaeologist.

-Crete • 4 days • Fly from Athens to Crete, the largest island in Greece and birthplace of the ancient Minoan civilization.
+Crete • 3 days • Travel by overnight ferry to Crete, the largest island in Greece and birthplace of the ancient Minoan civilization.
 Hike Lasithi Plateau, strewn with ancient windmills, and sample local cheeses and seafood.
 Explore the Psychro Cave, mythical birthplace of Zeus, and take a refreshing swim from the rocky shoreline at the end of the day.

-Naples • 3 days • Fly from Santorini to Naples and explore the ancient town of Herculaneum, the richly preserved sister to Pompeii that was buried with volcanic ash in 79 A.D.
+Naples • 3 days • Fly to Naples and explore the ancient city of Pompeii, which was buried in volcanic ash in 79 C.E., and thus preserved until modernity.
 Study the everyday objects and living spaces of daily life in the first century, stroll their cobbled streets, and meet with archaeologists who continue to unearth beautiful mosaics from beneath the ash.
 Supplement your understanding of the area’s history with a tailored visit to the world-renowned National Archaeological Museum of Naples.
 Learn the simple art of Italian cooking with a chef in a private hillside estate.
-Take a day trip to the island of Ischia to relax in thermal baths with idyllic Mediterranean views and get a taste of authentic Italian culture while strolling through quaint seaside villages.

 Rome • 5 days • Next, travel north to Rome, where the ancient world coexists with Italy’s vibrant present.
 Alongside your Smithsonian Student Travel Expert, come face-to-face with Imperial Rome in the ruins of the Forum and the Colosseum.
-Get an insider’s view of the city and its history with a bike ride among the vast ruins along the famed Via Appia Antica.
-Create your own mosaic in traditional Roman style, and interview contemporary Romans about their lives in this fascinating city.
+Get an insider’s view of the city and its history with walks along the Tiber and among the vast ruins of the famed Via Appia Antica.
+Create your own mosaic in traditional Roman style at a local artisans workshop, and interview contemporary Romans about their lives in this fascinating city.
 Spend evenings at an outdoor concert, practice your Italian at produce markets, and picnic along the river as you contemplate the role of these ancient civilizations in your own modern lives.

 Return • Travel Day • Fly from Rome, Italy, to New York with your group and a trip leader, then continue on to your final destination.